ibitcy/react-stores/README.md

 ### StoreEventType
 ```
-all // fires with every other events (init or update)
+'all' // fires with every other events (init or update)
-init // fires once at as soon as event has bound
+'init' // fires once at as soon as event has bound
-update // fires at each store update
+'update' // fires at each store update
 ```

 ## ES5/6